jjranalli/nightwind/README.md

 For example, whenever you use a class like **bg-red-600** it gets automatically switched to **bg-red-300** in dark mode.

-You can see how it works on https://nightwindcss.com
+You can see it in action on https://nightwindcss.com

 ## Installation